 South Africa’s current bank notes feature an image of Mandela on the front and one of the big five (lion, leopard, rhino, elephant and Cape buffalo) on the reverse.
-The commemorative notes feature a similar front, but each one depicts a different stage of Mandela’s life on the reverse – from his birth to his imprisonment at Robben Island to his time at President of South Africa – alongside a picture of him in traditional tribal dress.
+The commemorative notes feature a similar design on the front and depict different stages of Mandela’s life on the reverse – from his birth to his imprisonment at Robben Island to his time as President of South Africa – alongside a picture of him in traditional tribal dress.

 The 10 Rand note (the smallest denomination) features an image of Mvezo, where Mandela was born.
 On the 100 Rand note is a pile of stones laid by former prisoners at Robben Island, while the 200 Rand note features an image of the nine-metre Mandela statue that stands outside Cape Town’s Union Buildings.

 The commemorative notes will circulate alongside the existing South African bank notes and are the first commemorative notes to be issued by the South African Reserve Bank.

 Julian Payne, Creative Design Director at De La Rue, said the notes had to look similar to existing currency to avoid confusion.
 “They have to circulate with existing currency, so the first brief is, how do you not confuse the public by having two different kinds of note in circulation?
 That’s why they have quite a lot in common with the existing series.
 They use the same colour and the same framework, and into that we’ve dropped new designs for the back and some modest but quite significant changes to the front,” he explains.

 “South Africa has a state owned print works.
 We normally print designs ourselves, but these will be printed locally, so keeping the designs quite similar also meant less upheaval on the printing side,” he continues.